 Bara Brith is a fruity Welsh loaf that was designed to be enjoyed alongside teas and other hot drinks.
 Bara Brith is Welsh for ‘speckled bread’ and we can see why as it is dotted with currants and raisins throughout making a speckled look.
 The mixture is made with citrus zest and different spices to give it an aromatic aftertaste.

 The preparation time for this cake is only 15 minutes, but due to its fruit-filled nature, it does take a long time to bake.
 Bara Brith is the perfect cake to have alongside any tea.
+Interestingly, this is one of the lesser-known afternoon tea recipes on our list!

-Like the Bara Brith, this coffee and walnut cake is a perfect companion for any tea or hot drink, the walnut and coffee flavors make it almost a savory cake than a sweet one and it is perfect if you’ve had a little too much sponge and lemon drizzle.
+Like the Bara Brith, this coffee and walnut cake is a perfect companion for any tea or hot drink, the walnut and coffee flavors make it almost a savory cake than a sweet one, and it is perfect if you’ve had a little too much sponge and lemon drizzle.

 This traybake cake is very easy to make and only requires 20 minutes of preparation time, and makes a flavor-filled snack for any afternoon tea.
+Decorate with either caramelized or toasted walnuts.

-They are a little tougher to make than other recipes on this list due to the making your own custard and the choux pastry but they are well worth the effort.
+They are a little tougher to make than other recipes on this list due to the making your own custard and the choux pastry, but they are well worth the effort.

 10. Sausage Rolls